microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-update-policyviolation.md

 ### Request

-The following is an example of the request for updating DLP properties on a Microsoft Teams channel message.
+The following is an example of the request to update the **policyViolation** property on a Microsoft Teams channel message.

 <!-- {
   "blockType": "request",